Methods: Wide subjects and new grounds

 • Possibility of personal calibration modes for any elements

-Further, the equipment can be used in the laboratory.
-Attributable to pretreatment of samples (drying, fine grinding) and a far longer measurement time the accuracy of the analytical method increases.
-The validation of accuracy happens by measuring certificated standards.
+Additionally, the equipment can be used in the laboratory, where sample pre-treatment (drying, fine grinding) and longer measurement times enhance the accuracy of the method.
+Accuracy is validated through the measurement of certified standards.

 To Geology »